Ferguson Township Police Ferguson Township Police are active participants in community events, such as

 Centre County Law Enforcement Memorial Ceremony

 The Department participates each year in this ceremony honoring law officers nationwide who have died in the past year while serving in the line of duty.
 The department is joined at the ceremony by officers from the Penn State and State College Borough Police Departments, as well as representatives from other law enforcement and correctional facilities.
-It is held on the steps of Old Main on the Penn State Campus during National Police Officers Week, in recognition of Peace Officers Memorial Day.
+It is held during National Police Officers Week, in recognition of Peace Officers Memorial Day.

 The three-day, 150-mile Torch Run begins in Pittsburgh the first week in June and concludes with the lighting of the torch at Opening Ceremonies on the Penn State campus.